FurkanCetin547/Proj/README.md

-# Project Proposal: Sentiment Trends Over Time and Genre-Based Sentiment Analysis in Movie Reviews
+# Project Proposal: Genre-Based Sentiment Analysis in Movie Reviews

-This project is a DSA210 term project aimed at analyzing **Sentiment Trends Over Time** and **Genre-Based Sentiment Analysis** in movie reviews.
+This project is a DSA210 term project aimed at analyzing **Genre-Based Sentiment Analysis** in movie reviews.

 ---

 ## Motivation
-Movies are a significant part of our culture, and understanding how audiences perceive them over time and across genres can provide valuable insights into changing tastes, societal trends, and the impact of different filmmaking styles.
-This project aims to explore two key aspects of movie reviews:
+Movies are a significant part of our culture, and understanding how audiences perceive them across genres can provide valuable insights into changing tastes, societal trends, and the impact of different filmmaking styles.
+This project aims to explore the following key aspect of movie reviews:

 1. **Genre-Based Sentiment Analysis**: Are there significant differences in sentiment across movie genres?
 Do certain genres consistently receive more polarized or positive reviews?